 The radius $r_{isco}$ marks the inner edge of the thin accretion disk, as equatorial circular orbits for $r<r_{isco}$ are unstable.

-Next, we investigate the accretion processes in thin disks surrounding rotating Sen black holes.
-The emission of radiation flux from the accretion disk's surface is determined through three fundamental structure equations, which include the conservation laws for rest mass, energy, and angular momentum of the particles within the disk \cite{Page:1974he,42}.
+Next, we investigate accretion processes in thin disks surrounding rotating charged BHs with scalar hair.
+The radiation flux emitted from the disk surface is governed by three fundamental equations describing the conservation of rest mass, energy, and angular momentum of the accreting particles~\cite{Page:1974he,NT}.